 The Whole Carrot-

-I love finding ways to reduce kitchen waste, and use all of something rather than throwing half of it away.
+I like finding ways to reduce kitchen waste, and use all of something rather than throwing half of it away.
 Whether you grow your own carrots or buy them with the tops on, if you have thrown the tops away in the past, this is the time to stop doing that!
 With this recipe for Roasted Rainbow Carrots and Carrot Top Pesto, I am going to show you how to use it all, and only throw away a minimal amount.

 I love carrots for their versatility.
 They are great raw, cooked, pickled, you name it.
 I especially love buying them in different colors when I can find them.
 I can’t tell a difference in flavor, but the colors sure do make a dish pop.
 The best part?
 They stay that vibrant hue after they are cooked!